Turrexx/Number-Converter/README.md

   Currently validates that user input is between 1–6 before asking for conversion details.
 - **11/19** - Completed option 1 functionality.
   Option 1 fully functional and clear of known errors.
 Remaining options just terminate program for now.
+- **11/20** - Option 2 functionality and clean up.
+  Options 1 & 2 fully work now.
+The remaining options will just exit program.
+  Cleaned up code a bit with new functions (clear_screen())

 ---
 ## Future Plans